-German Shepherds Von Schönen Träumen was set up in 2018 to provide an incredible experience for German Shepherds and their owners.
+German Shepherds Von Schönen Träumen was established in 2018 to provide an incredible experience for German Shepherd owners.
 From small beginnings, we have added a whole range of experiences and knowledge to our repertoire, better learning and fully understanding German Shepherds to breed them of the highest quality to the best of our ability.

 We have devoted ourselves to research and gaining experience to provide our shepherds with the best quality of life attainable.
 While we’re happy about our fun and easygoing attitude, our commitment to the safety, health, and happiness of your pet guides everything we do.
 Below you will find more information regarding the breed itself, as it is important to understand intricate details of this breed to realize its full potential.